 Listed below are all the ingredients you will need:

-In a small saucepan, combine 1 cup blueberries, sugar, ½ cup water, and lemon juice:
+In a small saucepan, combine 1 cup of blueberries, sugar, ½ cup water, and lemon juice:

 Heat over low-medium heat to a low boil.
 In a small bowl, whisk the cornstarch and 2 tablespoons of water: